'An Unmarried Woman' writer-director Paul Mazursky dies

-LOS ANGELES (Reuters) - Paul Mazursky, the writer and director behind such Oscar-nominated films as “An Unmarried Woman” and “Bob & Carol & Ted & Alice,” has died in Los Angeles.
+LOS ANGELES, July 1 (Reuters) - Paul Mazursky, the writer and director behind such Oscar-nominated films as “An Unmarried Woman” and “Bob & Carol & Ted & Alice,” has died in Los Angeles.
 He was 84.

 Mazursky, who also co-created “The Monkees” television series, died on Monday at Cedars-Sinai Medical Center from pulmonary cardiac arrest, said family spokeswoman Nancy Willen.